vripan/css_math_expression_evaluator/docsrc/contributions.rst

 * Added assert checks for identified preconditions, invariants and postconditions.
 * Implemented a bridge class for a simple backend-frontend interaction.

+**BigNum.** Developed by |github_logo| `gapantiru <https://github.com/gapantiru/>`_.
+Main tasks:

+* Implemented the BigNum module.
+* Implemented each operation needed by the expression parser to compute the result.
+* Tested the correctness of each operation implemented by the component.
+* Validated preconditions and postconditions via exceptions and asserts, including invalid input.

 .. |github_logo| image:: _static/img/github_logo.png
    :height: 12